Mitch Garver Player Props: Rangers vs. Angels

 Mitch Garver At The Plate

-- Garver has three doubles, three home runs and five walks while batting .267.
+- Garver is hitting .267 with three doubles, three home runs and five walks.

-- In 69.2% of his 13 games this season, Garver has picked up at least one hit.
-He's also had three multi-hit games.

-- He has hit a long ball in two of 13 games played this season, and in 6.0% of his plate appearances.

 - He has scored in six of 13 games (46.2%), including multiple runs twice.